 Japanese Tea or "ocha" has a characteristic fresh grassy taste and aroma, with hints of ocean mist from this island nation.
 Japanese green tea is world renowned.
 Tea was originally brought to Japan by Buddhist monks during the Song dynasty, after which Japan developed their own unique styles.
-They mastered green tea powder, matcha, used in tea ceremonies, as well as highly coveted dark green leaf teas like gyokuro and shincha.
+They mastered green tea powder, matcha, used in tea ceremonies, as well as highly coveted dark green leaf teas like gyokuro.
 Everyday Japanese teas include sencha, a sweet green tea when brewed properly, and genmaicha, also called "popcorn tea", which blends loose green tea with roasted rice.